mbd-rwth/Zoomy/README.md

 ## License
-The bryne code is free open-source software, licensed under version 3 or later of the GNU General Public License.
+The Zoomy code is free open-source software, licensed under version 3 or later of the GNU General Public License.
 See the file [LICENSE](LICENSE) for full copying permissions.